 Salmon

-For this recipe, you can used canned salmon or fresh salmon.
+For this recipe, you can used canned salmon or fresh salmon and both have a fresh flaky texture.

 Canned salmon: My favorite brands are Wild Planet and Safe Catch, and they typically come in 5 or 6 ounce cans.
 You will need two standard cans for this recipe, and our measurements work well for either 10 or 12 ounces in total.
 Make sure your canned salmon does not have any added flavors and is boneless and skinless.

 Fresh salmon: You will want to bake the salmon first since our baking times and instructions are for pre-cooked salmon only.
-If you need easy baking instructions for salmon, check out our Salmon Quinoa Salad recipe.
-You need about 1 ½ cups of salmon, broken into flaky chunks with a fork, and with skin and bones removed.
+If you need easy baking instructions for salmon, check out my Salmon Quinoa Bowl recipe.
+You need about 1 ยฝ cups of salmon, broken into flaky chunks with a fork, and with skin and bones removed.

 Because the moisture content is often a little lower with fresh salmon compared to canned salmon, you may need to add extra mayonnaise and/or water 1 tablespoon at a time until you reach a consistency where the cakes stick together but are not soggy.